“The name precedes you; it affords you opportunities, it is highly transferrable” – Lily’s story

-Lily graduated from Norland in 2015 and her story shows the highly transferable skills Norland provides its students, having worked as a nanny, a teacher and now studying for a Master’s in Education.
+Lily graduated from Norland in 2015 and her story shows the highly transferable skills Norland teaches its students, having worked as a nanny, a teacher and now studying for a Master’s in Education.